 Adults and Youth: $3

 Group Rates (10 or more)

 30 Minutes: $8

 Note: You must pay before entering the ice rink

 All rentals are available year round on an hourly basis to anyone interested.
-To reserve, call the number above and leave a message for the manager, or stop by Parade Ice Garden.
+To reserve, review the contract reservation information, fill out, & send to email@example.com.